sparkflows/sparkflows-docs/docs/aws/admin-guide/mwaa/pre-requisites.rst

 Pre-requisites
 =======

-This document outlines the key infrastructure prerequisites for setting up and configuring an Amazon MWAA environment with Fire Insights.
+This document outlines the key infrastructure prerequisites for setting up and configuring an Amazon MWAA environment with Sparkflows.

 The required prerequisites are as follows: